kootenpv/cliche/README.md

 ## Comparison with other CLI generators

   - argparse: it is powerful, but you need a lot of code to construct an argparse CLI
-  - click: you need a lot of decorators to construct a CLI, and not obvious how to use it
+  - click: you need a lot of decorators to construct a CLI, and not obvious how to use it.
+It does not keep things DRY.
+Also, the annotated function is not usable.
   - hug (cli): connected to a whole web framework, but gets a lot right
   - python-fire: low set up, but annoying traces all the time / ugly design, does not show default values nor types
   - cleo: requires too much code/objects to construct